Mortgage Q&A: “What mortgage term is best?”

 That’s right, there are a ton of mortgages based on a 30-year payoff schedule that can adjust monthly or annually for much of that time.

-A common example would be the 5/1 adjustable-rate mortgage, which is amortized over 30 years, but adjustable after just five.
+A common example would be the 5/1 adjustable-rate mortgage, which is amortized over and due in 30 years, but adjustable after just five.

 It’s fixed for the first five years, and adjustable for the remaining 25, but still a 30-year term loan.

 Same goes for a 7/1 or a 10/1 ARM, except their fixed period is seven or 10 years, respectively, before going adjustable.